GeoWebCache/geowebcache/documentation/en/user/source/introduction/community.rst

 IRC
 ---

-GeoWebCache, because of its connection and shared resources with `GeoServer <http://geoserver.org>`_, shares the same IRC channel.
+Because of its connection and shared resources with `GeoServer <http://geoserver.org>`_, GeoWebCache shares the same IRC channel.

    * **Server** - `freenode.net <irc://irc.freenode.net>`_
    * **Channel** - #geoserver

-As this is a channel not specifically aimed at GeoWebCache, please mention it explicitly when asking questions.
+When asking questions please mention GeoWebCache explicitly, since this is a channel not specifically aimed at GeoWebCache.

 Source Code
 -----------